cruiseresearchgroup/DroTrack/README.md

 **[[Paper](https://arxiv.org/abs/2005.00828)] [[Video](https://youtu.be/i0oiodX9o6g)]** <br />
 **Finalist of best student paper award in IEEE-FUZZ 2020.<br />

+DroTrack is a high-speed visual single-object tracking framework for drone-captured video sequences.
+The complex motion of drones, i.e., multiple degrees of freedom in three-dimensional space, causes high uncertainty.
+The uncertainty problem leads to inaccurate location predictions and fuzziness in scale estimations.
+DroTrack solves such issues by discovering the dependency between object representation and motion geometry.
+DroTrack has been evaluated using two datasets of 51,462 drone-captured frames.
+The combination of the FCM segmentation and the angular scaling increased DroTrack precision by up to 9% and decreased the centre location error by 162 pixels on average.
+DroTrack outperforms all the high-speed trackers and achieves comparable results in comparison to deep learning trackers.
+DroTrack offers high frame rates up to 1000 frame per second (fps) with the best location precision, more than a set of state-of-the-art real-time trackers.

 ### Bibtex
 If you find this code useful, please consider citing: